Dark Matter from Holography: Conclusions and Discussion

 The model we have presented here provides a novel mechanism to generate dark matter, and it leads to the generation of a positive effective cosmological constant from a preexisting negative $\rho_\Lambda$.
 Further, it provides a natural mechanism for the rough equivalence of the baryon and dark matter densities.
 The key unresolved issue is whether such a form for dark matter can cluster as observed.
-A resolution of this question would require the development of an underlying Lagrangian for the holographic model.
+While we have provided a reasonableness argument in the previous section, a complete resolution of this question would require the development of an underlying Lagrangian for the holographic model.

 The idea of holographic dark matter represents a radical paradigm shift.
 Instead of being composed of constituent particles, remnants, or extended objects, dark matter emerges as an information-theoretic fluid rooted in the holographic structure of spacetime itself.
 In particle-based frameworks, the dark matter density is determined by microphysical parameters such as mass, cross-sections, and freeze-out histories whereas in the holographic framework the density arises from the information capacity of the cosmic horizon.
 In this view, the dark matter content of the Universe is a macroscopic manifestation of the maximum allowable information encoded on cosmological horizons.
 In this perspective, we reinterpret the dark sector as an emergent phenomenon of the Universe’s boundary degrees of freedom rather than a sum of microscopic constituents in its bulk.
 To make this information-theoretic picture explicit one may recall that in quantum gravity the number of available microstates in any gravitational system scales as